finnhodgkin/ES6-JS-TheGoodParts-Runthrough/Understanding the weird parts/scope.md

 ### To find these variables the child function looks to its 'outer environment'.
   The outer environment is **not** just the execution context one below in the stack.

-  It's the outer function in the 'lexical environment'.
+  It's the 'outer environment' ('outer function') in the 'lexical environment':

-  So if you logged a variable in a function that wasn't declared there, the function would follow the scope chain, checking for the variable in all the outer functions until it reaches the global execution context.
+  So if you logged a variable in a function that wasn't declared there, the function will follow the scope chain, checking for the variable in all the outer functions until it reaches the global execution context.
+  As soon as it finds the variable it stops going back through the scope chain.